 - Be aware of any pre-appointment restrictions.
 At the time you make the appointment, be sure to ask if you need to do anything in advance, such as restrict your diet.

-- Write down any signs and symptoms you are experiencing, including any that may seem unrelated to the reason for which you scheduled the appointment.
+- Write down any signs and symptoms you are having, including any that may seem unrelated to the reason for which you scheduled the appointment.

 - Make a list of any medications, vitamins or supplements that you're taking.

-Your time with the doctor is limited, so preparing a list of questions can help you make the most of your time together.
-For tricuspid valve regurgitation, some basic questions to ask your doctor include:
+Your time with the health care provider is limited, so preparing a list of questions can help you make the most of your time together.
+For tricuspid valve regurgitation, some basic questions to ask your health care provider include:

 - What's the most likely cause of my symptoms?